Top 55 E-Commerce Tools for Businesses and Startups in 2023

 LiveChat is a complete customer service platform that connects businesses with their customers and drives revenue.
 It lets you capture qualified leads with custom forms and AI chatbot automations, track sales automatically and see how chats can help boost your revenue, and create engaging product cards that showcase your items.

-LiveChat is a tool that combines AI and human resources to give you a more proactive way of addressing customer problems and anticipate their queries, allowing you to respond faster.
-It integrates with over 200 tools including HelpDesk, BigCommerce, Mailchimp, WordPress, Google Analytics, and Google Ads, among other integrations.
+LiveChat is a tool that combines AI and human resources to give you a more proactive way of addressing customer problems and anticipating their queries, allowing you to respond faster.
+It integrates with over 200 tools, including HelpDesk, BigCommerce, Mailchimp, WordPress, Google Analytics, and Google Ads, among other integrations.

 Plans start at $20 per month per agent when billed annually.